Thinking about rearing your own gamebirds? Read these invaluable and straightforward rules from the Game Farmers' Association advisor Charles Nodder

 Rule 4: You must follow the game rearing code

-In 2009, the Governments of England, Wales and Scotland each published a Code of Practice for the Welfare of Gamebirds Reared for Sporting Purposes.
-They are almost identical documents because each derives from the 2006 Animal Welfare Act.
+Defra has published a Code of Practice for the Welfare of Gamebirds Reared for Sporting Purposes.

-If you don’t follow the code relevant to your location, you could be at risk of prosecution under that Act for bad welfare.
+If you don’t follow the Codes for your particular area, you could be at risk of prosecution for bad welfare.
 Penalties include prison sentences.

 The Codes are good documents — they had a lot of GFA input — and they cover everything from the origin of stock, through incubation, hatching, inspection, husbandry, housing, food, water, management devices such as bits, specs and shrouds (do you know which of those are legal and which are not?) to catching, transportation and preparation for release.
 You need to know and understand the Code and the principles behind it backwards.
 The anti-shooting activists do and they are out there now filming, reporting and bringing prosecutions.